OAGi/Score/docs/user_guide/ScoreUserGuide.rst

    -  | Check the checkboxes to list core components that associated with the tag(s).

+-  *Namespace* enables filtering components based on the `namespace <#namespace-management>`__ assigned to components.
+To use this filter:

+   -  | Check the checkboxes to list core components that related to the namespace(s).

 -  Free form text filtering based on CCs’ *DEN* (dictionary entry name), *Definition*, *Module* or a combination of them.
 The matching is case insensitive.
 To use these filters: